 Longshore and Harbor Worker’s Compensation Act of 1927

 Accidents suffered by longshoremen are covered under the Longshore and Harbor Worker’s Compensation Act of 1927.
-Basically, what this law does is extend the provisions of the Jones Law, passed seven years earlier to protect the rights of sailors and marine workers, to dockworkers.
-Among other things, the LHWCA requires dock management to pay two-thirds of an injured longshoreman’s wages while he recuperates (whether or not management was at fault for the accident), and also allows an injured dockworker (or a deceased dockworker’s relatives) to collect damages for gross negligence or recklessness.
+Basically, what this law does is extend the provisions of the Jones Law, passed seven years earlier to protect the rights of sailors and marine employees, to dockworkers.
+Among other things, the Harbor Workers Compensation Act requires dock management to pay two-thirds of an injured longshoreman’s wages while he recuperates (whether or not management was at fault for the accident), and also allows an injured dockworker (or a deceased dockworker’s relatives) to collect damages for gross negligence or recklessness.